-For this exercise, you will either lie flat with palms up or sit in a comfortable chair.
-You will not move during this exercise if at all possible.
+For this exercise, you will lie flat with your palms facing up or sit in a comfortable chair.
+You should not move during this exercise if possible.
 If you must shift for comfort, do so slowly and mindfully.

-- Start with the toes, then move to the feet, the lower legs, knees, thighs, pelvic area, abdomen, chest, back, hands, arms, then the neck and end with the face.
+- Start with the toes, then move to the feet, the lower legs, knees, thighs, pelvic area, abdomen, chest, back, hands, arms, then the neck, and end with the face.

 Five Senses Exercise

 - Don’t let what is going on prevent you from doing the exercise.
-Try to stop all activities and all thoughts.
+Try to stop all activities and thoughts.

-Next, you're going to focus on the five senses.
+- Next, focus on the five senses.
 Find five things you can see, four things you can feel, three things you can hear, two things you can smell, and one thing you can taste.

-Bringing Awareness Exercise
+Increased Awareness Exercise

-Next, focus on your breathing for six breaths or up to one minute, depending on what you have time for.
-Do not allow thoughts to intrude.
-Bring your awareness fully to how you are breathing, without trying to change it.
+- Next, focus on your breathing for six breaths or up to one minute, depending on your preferred time.

 Breathing Space Exercise

-First, stop what you are doing and simply think, "How am I doing?"
+- Stop what you are doing and think, “how am I feeling?”
 Allow the thoughts and feelings to flow through your mind and give them labels and words.
 Do this for one minute.